harness/developer-hub/docs/continuous-delivery/cd-technical-reference/cd-gen-ref-category/http-step.md

 In **Value**, enter `<+secrets.getValue("aws-playground_AWS_secret_key")>`.

 You can copy the key and paste it in the HTTP step **Header** setting.
-See [Add and Manage API Keys](https://developer.harness.io/docs/platform/role-based-access-control/add-and-manage-api-keys/).
+For more information, go to [Add and Manage API Keys](https://developer.harness.io/docs/platform/role-based-access-control/add-and-manage-api-keys/).

 Another example: